VitamintK/Capoless/README.md

 Because I was tired of transposing chords in my head for every song whose chords were written to be played with a capo.

-And then I discovered that there was a transpose function.
-But I was too lazy to press the transpose button for every song whose chords were written to be played with a capo.

 Also, to learn Javascript and how to make a Chrome extension.
-Shoutout to [Cloud-to-Butt](https://github.com/panicsteve/cloud-to-butt) because I stole the structure of the code from there.
+(Shoutout to [Cloud-to-Butt](https://github.com/panicsteve/cloud-to-butt) because I stole the structure of the code from there.)

 Installation
 ------------